-Thai Coocnut Rice Recipe with Fresh Ingredients Plus Flavor
+Thai Coconut Rice Recipe with Fresh Ingredients Plus Flavor

-Thai Coonut Rice Medley is Vegetarian, Gluten-free and Diabetic-friendly
+Thai Coconut Rice Medley is Vegetarian, Gluten-free and Diabetic-friendly Cancer Recipes

 How can this coconut rice recipe be so delicious and also so good for you?
 In my new cookbook, Eating Well Through Cancer, I know people want more information about the recipes.
-You will find a “V” for vegetarain recipes, “G” for gluten-free recipes and “D” for diabetic-friendly.
+You will find a “V” for vegetarian recipes, “G” for gluten-free recipes and “D” for diabetic-friendly.
 This fabulous recipe is vegetarian, gluten-free and diabetic-friendly!
-Best of all, it is DELCIOUS!
+Best of all, it is DELICIOUS!

 Turn Thai Coconut Rice into Tomorrow’s Healthy Dinner